Data Warehouse: Definition, Uses, and Examples

 Data warehouse concepts

-Whether you’re looking to start a career in business intelligence or data analytics more generally, you should have a strong grasp of key data warehouse concepts and terms.
-Here are some of the most common to know:
+Whether you’re looking to start a career in business intelligence or data analytics, more generally, you should have a strong grasp of key data warehouse concepts and terms.
+Some of the most common to know include the following:

 Data warehouse architecture